-How Leaks Affect Your Utility Bills
+How Leaks Impact Your Utility Bills

 Common Signs of a Water Leak

-• a sudden increase in your water bill
+- Unexplained spikes in your water bill

-How To Identify The Source Of Water Leaks
+How To Identify The Source Of a Water Leak

 Identifying the source of a water leak can be challenging, especially if it’s not immediately visible.
-However, with some guidance and a few tips, it’s possible to locate the leak and take the necessary steps to fix it.
+However, with some guidance and a few tips, it’s possible to locate the leak and take the necessary steps to fix it.Â

 Here are some step-by-step instructions for identifying the source of a water leak: